-- Be either a medical practitioner holding full registration with the GMC, nurses registered with and licensed by the Nursing and Midwifery Council, or physiotherapists who are qualified members of the Chartered Society of Physiotherapists - Be in current good standing with their professional regulatory body - Be working in a post bringing them into contact with patients with psychosexual problems - Be a Diplomate of the IPM and be up-to-date with their annual subscriptions
+- be either a medical practitioner holding full registration with the GMC, nurses registered with and licensed by the Nursing and Midwifery Council, or physiotherapists who are qualified members of the Chartered Society of Physiotherapists. - be in current good standing with their professional regulatory body. - be working in a post bringing them into contact with patients with psychosexual problems. - be a Diplomate of the IPM and be up-to-date with their annual subscriptions.

-- Have attended a minimum of 48 hours in an IPM Regular Seminar over a minimum of 6 terms (2 years) before the examination date and that a minimum of 24 of these hours (2 terms) will have taken place within one year prior to the examination date.
+- have attended a minimum of 48 hours in an IPM Regular Seminar over a minimum of 6 terms (2 years) before the examination date and that a minimum of 24 of these hours (2 terms) will have taken place within one year prior to the examination date.
 It is rare for sufficient IPM skills to have been attained before this minimum time recommendation.
-Exceptional circumstances may be considered after discussion with the relevant Seminar Leader - From the June 2025 Diploma Examination at least 20 hours of the total counted will need to come from Face to Face (F2F) meetings.
+Exceptional circumstances may be considered after discussion with the relevant Seminar Leader. - from July 2025 at least 20 hours of the total counted will need to come from Face to Face (F2F) meetings.
 These 20 F2F hours will normally be from attendance at a Regular Seminar.
-F2F hours can also be counted from attendance at seminars within a F2F IPM conference or meeting. - Have presented at least two cases per term which have been recorded by the Seminar Leader (minimum of 6 cases) - To attend at least one day of a clinical or scientific meeting arranged by the IPM before applying for the examination.
+F2F hours can also be counted from attendance at seminars within a F2F IPM conference or meeting. - have presented at least two cases per term which have been recorded by the Seminar Leader (minimum of 6 cases). - to attend at least one day of a clinical or scientific meeting arranged by the IPM since passing Diploma and before applying for the examination.